 There’s a huge stigma among climbing that your shoes should be as tight and uncomfortable as possible.
-It’s true that you do want your climbing shoes to fit snug, but they definitely should not be uncomfortably tight, especially when you’re a beginner.
+You do indeed want your climbing shoes to fit snugly, but they definitely should not be uncomfortably tight, especially when you’re a beginner.

 Realistically, your shoes should fit tight enough to where you can’t wiggle your toes nor should there be “hotspots” or places that are extremely abrasive on your foot.
 In general, climbing shoes are worn half a size to two sizes down from a regular shoe but that’s a big gray area which is why it’s important to try on climbing shoes yourself.
 It’s also important to take into account shoe style and materials as I’ll explain below.

 Try on the exact pair of shoes you’re interested in

 You now know that you should size down on climbing shoes and try them on in person, but there there are things to think about when trying on shoes.
 Sizing can vary quite a bit between climbing brands and just because those size 35s in the mens La Sportiva Mythos fit perfectly doesn’t mean a Scarpa Origin size 35 will be even close to fitting right.

 Sizing varies significantly across brands and can even vary among shoes within a brand.
 For example, the Tarantulace will fit much differently than the Mythos and those are both La Sportiva Shoes.
 Before buying your climbing shoes, be sure to try on the exact pair of shoes you’re considering.

 This is rock climbing.
 People won’t know nor care if you’re wearing the men’s or women’s version of climbing shoes.
 While brands do make climbing shoes for both genders, women don’t have to wear women’s climbing shoes and vice versa.
 More often than not I wear men’s climbing shoes and that’s because men’s climbing shoes are made wider than women’s.